rgrams/Lemonia/README.md

   - **Enemy that taughts**

-      it laughs but does nothing.
+      It laughs and stands still on the side of the screen.
+Does nothing else.
 If player touch it it will still harm the player

   - **Enemy that sings**

-      It changes the music tone to all weird but nothing else.
+      It hanges the music tone and stands still on the side of the screen.
+Does nothing else.
 If player touch it it will still harm the player

   - **Massive waves of enemy**